teidesu/Sockly/README.md

-# Rawige - the WebSocket client
+# Sockly - the WebSocket client
 Small yet powerful WebSocket debugging/reversing tool.
 Made with Python 3 + PyQt5 frontend and [lomond][1] as a WebSocket library.